athowes/thesis/README.md

 # Bayesian spatio-temporal methods for small-area estimation of HIV indicators

 > \[!WARNING\]
-> Thesis under construction!
-Currently 306 pages.
+> Thesis undergoing corrections!
+Currently 305 pages.
 There are various
 > [enhancements](#enhancements) I would ideally like to make, but as
 > they say “a good thesis is a done thesis”.